yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 While at it, you can also add the "-skipmovies" option for a faster start of the game.

 Less convenient alternative than the launch option: start the game, open the console, enter "game fasterquake2".

+Read the "Key binding" doc section under, especially for azerty keyboard players.

+If you are updating from v1 or v2 of the mod (before the renaming):
+  - if you want to keep your savegames: the mod folder was named "fasterfps", keep it like that, add and override the content of the new "fasterquake2" folder to it.
+Keep the old launch option ("+set game fasterfps").
+It's better to do like that because the savegame files seems to have an hard-coded path inside, so the new saves after loading will be created in the "fasterfps" folder anyway.
+  - if you customized configuration variables in "settings.cfg": the variable prefix has changed form "ff_" to "fq_", update them in "settings.cfg" (in the new "fasterquake2" folder if you have it).
+See also the doc about campaign difficulty choice.
+  - you can read the changelog at the bottom of this file.

 ## Key binding